The Reverend Peyton's Big Damn Band: History

 The Reverend Peyton was born April 12, 1981, in Eagletown, Indiana.
 At age 12, Rev Peyton's father gave him a red Kay "State of the Art" model guitar, eventually purchasing a Gorilla amplifier once he learned to play.
-A friend pointed out the blues sound of Rev Peyton's guitar playing, sending Peyton off on an exploration of the blues of BB King, Muddy Waters and B.B.
+A friend pointed out the blues sound of Rev Peyton's guitar playing, sending Peyton off on an exploration of the blues of B. B. King, Muddy Waters and B.B.
 King's cousin Bukka White.
 Further exploration led to pre-World War II "country blues", and a desire to learn the finger-picking style of artists like Charlie Patton.
 At the time Peyton was unable to master it, instead playing more pick-oriented blues.

 Peyton played a party following his high school graduation, and the next morning suffered excruciating pain in his hands.
 Doctors told Peyton he'd never be able to hold his left hand in fretting position again.
 At that point, he gave up on music and spent a year working as the desk clerk in a hotel.
 During the period when he couldn't physically play guitar, he spent hours imagining playing guitar.

 Eventually Peyton sought other medical advice.
 The Indiana Hand Center operated on his left hand removing a mass of scar tissue which gave him a new flexibility and greater control in his fretting hand that enabled him to play in the "finger" style that had long eluded him.
 While recovering from surgery, Rev Peyton met Breezy.
-He played her the music of Charley Patton, and she played him Jimbo Mathus' album Plays Songs For Rosetta, a benefit for his childhood caretaker - Patton's daughter, Rosetta.
+He played her the music of Charley Patton, and she played him Jimbo Mathus' album Plays Songs For Rosetta, a benefit for his childhood caretaker – Patton's daughter, Rosetta.
 Their first date was at the Indiana State Fair, where Peyton won a stuffed animal they named the "Big Damn Bear", which gave them a name for their band.